RahulMR42/oci-devops-deploy-instances-with-canary/README.md

 - Create OCI Devops build pipeline.
 - Build a sample  application.
-- Push the artifact to OCI Container and OCI Artifact repo.
+- Push the artifact to OCI Artifact repo.
-- Use OCI Deployment pipeline with BLUE/GREEN Deployment strategies.
+- Use OCI Deployment pipeline with CANARY Deployment strategies.
 - Validate deployment and manual role back.